theofil/LazyHEPTutorial/README.md

 ![imageLT](https://theofil.web.cern.ch/theofil/images/imageLT.png)

+There are pleanty of tutorials based on [CMS open data](http://opendata.cern.ch/docs/about-cms), what's special here ?

+The short answer, is that there is nothing really special other than you can run an A-Z analysis solely on Google Colab, without installing anything in your computer.

 ## Introduction
 In this tutorial, we will make use of a pocket-size data sample that is suitable for doing everything with your laptop, or even with your phone if you can connect a keyboard to it :-).